 Nigerian food comes in different tastes, dishes, snacks, meal drinks or drinks, with different recipes used by different tribes or ethnic groups.

-Most of the popular Nigerian foods we know today are not only consumed by the ethnic groups to which the food is peculiar to, they have even become an everyday food in Nigeria.
+Most of the popular Nigerian food we know today are not only consumed by the ethnic groups to which the food is peculiar to, they have even become an everyday food in Nigeria.

 Top 28 Most Popular Nigerian Food of All Time

-In this article I’ve gathered the popular Nigerian foods, how they’re are prepared and pictures to to help you get a feel of what each looks like.
+In this article I’ve gathered the popular Nigerian food, how they’re are prepared and pictures to to help you get a feel of what each looks like.

 The list of popular Nigerian food would never be complete without mentioning rice.
 Let’s not go into which tribe it is peculiar to (because I don’t know, left for me it’s a “no tribe’s food”) as the food is consumed in virtually all Nigerian homes, both rich and poor.